 Designed by local architect Charles E. Blackbourn, who had offices in High Road Tottenham and Old Street, it was built by Knight & Sons.
 The corner entrance was dominated by a large domed tower and was illuminated at night by hundreds of light bulbs.
 There was also a large ballroom built adjacent along Bruce Grove and there was a car park at the rear.

 It was reconstructed in August and September 1933 to the plans of architect Robert Cromie.
 Externally it was modernised and the domed tower feature was removed.
 In the auditorium which had seating in stalls and balcony levels, the space was given an Art Deco style.

-In 1962 the cinema was taken over the Star Cinemas Ltd. of Leeds.
+In 1962 the cinema was taken over by the Star Cinemas Ltd. chain of Leeds.
 A year later on 31st August 1963 the Bruce Grove Cinema was closed with Nancy Kwan in “Tamahine” and Ray Barrett in “To Have and To Hold”.